knightshade-aqua/husky_setup/README.md

 # Internet connectivity
 * To resolve internet connectivity issue follow this article: https://askubuntu.com/questions/1039233/no-wired-connection-wired-unmanaged-ubuntu-18-04

+# Velodyne installation
+* Make sure you have a functioning ethernet connection by following **Internet connectivity** section.
+* The reference to velodyne installation can be found here: http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20Velodyne%20VLP16
+* Initially you will have to find out the IP address of your velodyne to set it up in the ethernet configuration.
+For this you can use WireShark.
+Connect the velodyne to the target device and run wireshark.
+You should see the IP address on which the velodyne is broadcasting.
+* Follow the instructions given in http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20Velodyne%20VLP16 to install the velodyne drivers.
+* To obtain data from the velodyne run: `roslaunch velodyne_pointcloud VLP16_points.launch`
+* Sometimes you might face an error where the script might stop working.
+In such cases, run the command again.
+We have observed that this is caused as another script is already running in /home/.rosd in the velodyne folder.
+You can choose to deactivate the velodyne script by commenting out a few lines which lead to the launch of vlp 16 on start-up.

 # Microstarin IMU configuration
 * To use Microstrain IMU you will require the Microstarin Inertial Driver
 * You can install the driver from the given link: https://github.com/LORD-MicroStrain/microstrain_inertial